HypnosQc/AstoriaCore/README.md

 AstoriaCore is a customized Version of TrinityCore and the private source of WaloriaCore by Fractional aka Fred.
 With this project we want to bring **Classless** to a new level.
 With many extensions, *AstoriaCore* is different from all other TrinityCore branches.
-*AstoriaCore* was the basis of the Classless Project "Project Astoria" which was managed by Lushen, Acidy and OMGhixD. and now by Synz & Sartus
+*AstoriaCore* was the basis of the Classless Project "Project Astoria" which was managed by Lushen, Acidy and OMGhixD. and now by Synz & Sartus source updated by ☠༺REv☢ℓve༻☠#2637 & Luka#2564 .

 ## Exentions